 The problem with this program is that for security purposes, many mobile phone owners have a lock on their mobiles, that require a password to access.
 A few phone companies have addressed this with ICE information and lost & found information being accessible when the phone is still locked.
 Some handsets provide access to a list of ICE contacts directly from the “locked” screen.
 In the iphone 4S, the Siri service can access the ICE emergency contact details by asking Siri verbally to ‘Contact ICE’ even if the phone is locked.
 Check with your mobile phone carrier or device manufacturer to see what your options are.
 These details may help you choose a phone for a child with ITP.

 You can also consider getting a medical alert bracelet that carries details of your condition, blood type and ICE contacts.
 You may even include the details of you hematologist or GP.
 I personally do not wear a Medical Alert Bracelet, but that is a personal choice.
 A number of styles, necklaces and bracelets are available.
 Check them out here

 Children with ITP – First Aid in Schools

-There is a great deal of information out there for Teachers, Staff and Students dealing with illness and bleeding disorders in the class room.
-A full article about Children with ITP in schools is available on this website here X. Teachers and staff are trained to deal with first aid and having taught as a teacher myself, I know the care that is taken in schools with other peoples children.
-As a parent I would not under estimate a teachers ability to deal with an emergency.
+There is a great deal of information out there for Teachers, Staff and Students dealing with illness and bleeding disorders in the classroom.
+Teachers and staff are trained to deal with first aid and having taught as a teacher myself, I know the care that is taken in schools with other peoples children.
+As a parent, I would not underestimate a teachers ability to deal with an emergency.